What is NRT & how it works?16 Aug 2019

 It is quite rare to get side effects from the usage of NRT if it is used correctly and as per the directions.
 However, if you don’t use the products correctly, it can cause some problems.
 For example, if you chew the nicotine gum like regular gum and keep chewing it instead of using the ‘chew and park method’, or if you swallow the nicotine lozenge without waiting for it to dissolve completely, you can get an upset stomach.
 The discomfort linked with nicotine withdrawal can also be mistaken for an NRT side effect.
 For example, restlessness and having difficulty sleeping can be because of nicotine withdrawal but may be mistakenly linked to NRT.

 How can I make NRT work for me?

 You can make NRT work for you!

 Think of NRT as a tool that is designed to help you quit smoking for good and that you can use as a part of your quit plan.
-The key with making NRT work for you is to have the right expectations at the outset of your quit journey.
+The key to making NRT work for you is to have the right expectations at the outset of your quit journey.
 Remember that there is no magic potion or one-size-fits-all approach that works for everybody.
 The key is to find what works for you, and it’s okay to take your time, experiment and try different things as you go about your quit journey.
 What’s important is that you find a plan that works for you.
 Get informed, enlist support and speak to your healthcare professional when you develop your quit plan.
-A combination of NRT with focused behavioural counselling is known to have helped many people quit successfully and stay smoke free, so reach out to a trained counsellor who can help you.
+A combination of NRT with focused behavioural counselling is known to have helped many people quit successfully and stay smoke-free, so reach out to a trained counsellor who can help you.